smackers/smack/README.md

    export BOOGIE="mono /home/john/Boogie/Binaries/Boogie.exe"
    ```

-**Note:**
+**Important note:**
-Boogie, clang, and LLVM binaries (e.g., llvm-link, opt) should be in your path,
+LLVM/clang binaries (e.g., clang, llvm-link, opt) should all be in your path,
-as well as smack-install-dir/bin directory!
+as well as your smack-install-dir/bin directory!

 ### Running Regression Tests